 Under this, costs are classified on the basis of their relevance to the decisions to be taken by the management.
 These costs are as follows:

-(d) Opportunity Costs: Opportunity cost of a product or service is measured in terms of revenue which could have been earned by employing the resources in some other alternative uses.
+(d) Opportunity Costs: The opportunity cost of a product or service is measured in terms of revenue that could have been earned by employing the resources in some other alternative uses.
 Opportunity cost can be defined as the cost of the best alternative foregone.
 Thus, the opportunity cost of yarn produced by a composite spinning and weaving mill and used in the weaving section would be the price that could have been obtained by selling the yarn in the market.

 (e) Imputed Costs: Imputed costs refer to those costs which are not included in costs but are considered for making management decisions.
 These costs are hypothetical in character.
 For example, interest on capital, though not actually payable, is often required to be included in order to judge the relative profitability of two products involving unequal outlays of cash.